Turbo-Future/LeBot-Github/README.md

 **This is my bot's code.
 I am pretty new to coding so some stuff will seem very dumb and could've done in a much easier way but whatever.**

 **The bot is offically closed.
-The bot will be running however, will not recive any updates.**
+The bot will be running however, will not receive any updates.**

 **Thank you for reading this.**